-(2) The principal or other person in charge of any school or child care facility shall comply with a measure or special instruction issued by the health officer under Regulation .06A of this chapter.
+(2) The principal or other person in charge of any school or child care facility shall comply with a measure or special instruction issued by the Secretary or a health officer under Regulation .06A of this chapter.

 G. Use of Sterile Instruments or Equipment.
 An individual who performs a procedure that penetrates the skin or mucous membrane of another individual shall: